Kong/terraform-provider-konnect/docs/resources/gateway_plugin_confluent_consume.md

 Optional:

 - `ssl_verify` (Boolean) Enables verification of the certificate presented by the server.
-Default: false
+Default: true